NewFrenchDev/NewFrenchDev/README.md

 - 🔭 I just launched my Youtube Channel: [NewFrenchDev][youtube]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Become a develop able to use any language
+- 🥅 2021 Goals: Become a developer able to use any language
 - ⚡ Fun fact: I love to read and want to travel around the world

 ### Spotify Playing 🎧